DianaSolod/Project/README.md

 # project
 Java smart house.
-Consists of two apps -  for MQTT (demo1) and for Server (untitled1)
+Consists of two apps -  for MQTT (demo1) and for Server (untitled1).
+Need to be run separately.